DanielMesfin/weaher-forcating-appliction-for-android-and-ios-by-using-flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+Follow the following steps to run and test the application
+#    Key Configurations:
+flutterRoot: This is set based on the path provided in local.properties.
+compileSdkVersion: Set to 34, ensuring compatibility with the latest Android SDK.
+ndkVersion: Pulled from Flutter’s configuration.
+kotlinOptions: Configured to use jvmTarget = '17' for Java 17 compatibility.
+sourceSets: Includes the Kotlin source directory.
+defaultConfig: Configures the Android app's minimum and target SDK versions, along with the version code and name.